BrainRape23/M5-Add-Ons/General/README.md

 ## v1.1 Changes

-Updated the Footprint of thr Switch cause all Pins of the tactile swith where connected to GND.
+Updated the Footprint of thr Switch cause all Pins of the tactile swith where connected to GND and made it through hole for easy assembly.